Christopher F. Moriarty

 As a member of Motley Rice's Securities and Consumer Fraud practice group, Christopher Moriarty represents public pension funds, unions and other institutional investors in securities fraud class actions, mergers and acquisitions, and shareholder derivative suits.

-Christopher has represented clients in a variety of complex litigation cases, including the following: Bricklayers of Western Pennsylvania Pension Plan v.
-Hecla Mining Co.; City of Brockton Retirement System v.
+Christopher has represented clients in a variety of complex litigation cases, including the following: City of Brockton Retirement System v.
 Avon Products, Inc.; Hill v.
 State Street Corporation; In re Hewlett-Packard Co.
-Securities Litigation; In re NYSE EURONEXT Shareholder Litigation; In re The Shaw Group Shareholder Litigation and Ross v.
+Securities Litigation; In re The Shaw Group Shareholder Litigation; Ross v.
 Career Education Corp.; In re Barrick Gold Securities Litigation and In re Walgreen Co Derivative Litigation.

 Prior to joining Motley Rice, Christopher served as a summer associate with an international law firm in Texas, where he gained experience in commercial litigation.
 He previously held internships with the Texas Defender Service, Texas Moratorium Network, and The Rutherford Institute, and has drafted amicus curiae briefs in numerous U.S. Supreme Court cases.